-We’re getting to the time of year where we’ve almost made it through winter, and school holidays start showing up on the calendar again.
+We’re getting closer to the time of year when we’ve almost made it through winter, and school holidays start showing up on the calendar again.
 Do we travel somewhere?
 Do we dare make plans?
-Thankfully there are lots of options for family travel in the Pacific Northwest, if we still want to stay close to home.
+Thankfully, there are many options for family travel in the Pacific Northwest if we still want to stay close to home.

-Most of these places are within a three-hour drive from Seattle, some can be booked last minute and almost all of them are pup-friendly, too.
+Most of these places are within a three-hour drive from Seattle, some can be booked last minute, and almost all are pup-friendly, too.

 [ Related: Must-stop playgrounds for your NW road trip ]

-Seabrook should win the easiest close-to-Seattle pandemic getaway award.
+Seabrook should win the easiest close-to-Seattle getaway award.

-This oceanfront community near Pacific Beach has a variety of lodging options from tiny, homestyle cottages for small families to mansions that can house a family of 22 for a weekend or extended schoolcation.
+This oceanfront community near Pacific Beach has various lodging options from tiny, homestyle cottages for small families to mansions that can house a family of 22 for a weekend or extended schoolcation.

-This picture-perfect town has a bakery (get the cinnamon bun!), an ice cream shop, a handful of delicious restaurants, an adorable bookstore and a swimming pool.
-And while Seabrook is known for its sandy, bring-your-camera beach, the mountain biking here is family friendly and fun too.
-You can rent or bring your own bikes and Buck’s Northwest in town has surf gear, paddle boards, clam digging supplies and lessons too.
+This picture-perfect town has a new grocery store, a bakery (get the cinnamon bun!), an ice cream shop, a number of delicious restaurants, an adorable bookstore, and a swimming pool.
+And while Seabrook is known for its sandy, bring-your-camera beach, the mountain biking here is family-friendly and fun too.
+You can rent or bring your own bikes, and Buck’s Northwest in town has surf gear, paddle boards, clam digging supplies, and lessons, too.

-Pro tips: We often stop at the Costco in Tacoma (about halfway from Seattle in traffic) for a bathroom break and groceries, and we often eat takeout tacos from nearby Tacos Guaymas in our car in the parking lot.
+Pro tips: We often stop at the Costco in Tacoma (about halfway from Seattle in traffic) for a bathroom break and groceries, and may visit a local restaurant for good eats.
 Our pup loves Seabrook as much as the rest of the family does and many of the rentals in Seabrook are dog-friendly as well.

-A little-known fact about the Inn at Langley on Whidbey Island is that if your kids are 12 and over there is a room for up to four people that you can rent and bring them and your pup along.
-This is the kind of trip where everyone brings their favorite books and devices and puzzles and lounges in a beautiful room with a gorgeous view.
+A little-known fact about the Inn at Langley on Whidbey Island is that if your kids are 12 and over, there is a room for up to four people that you can rent and bring them and your pup along.
+This is the kind of trip where everyone brings their favorite books, devices, and puzzles, and lounges in a beautiful room with a gorgeous view.

 The Captain Whidbey might be another option if you are looking to bring along younger guests, and there are ample lodging options on Whidbey and Camano Island if you check out their local tourism site.

-This mountain town with its Bavarian heritage already feels farther away from Seattle than it actually is.
+This mountain town, with its Bavarian heritage, already feels farther away from Seattle than it is.

 Check out the reindeer farm nearby, that’s also fun for kids.
 A unique stay option about 30 minutes outside of Leavenworth is the Petite Retreats Tiny Home Village at the Leavenworth RV Campground.
-The tiny homes here have names like Otto and Belle and have unique decor and make good use of their tiny spaces.
-They have kitchens and restrooms and are stand aloneunits if you are looking for a non-hotel option.
-Most hold four and a few up to five people.
-If you book in the winter months, make sure that you are prepared for the weather and check appropriate websites ahead of your visit for snow and ice conditions.
+The tiny homes here have names like Otto and Belle, have unique decor, and make good use of their small spaces.
+They have kitchens and restrooms and are stand-alone units if you are looking for a non-hotel option.
+Most hold four, and a few up to five people.
+If you book in the winter months, make sure that you are prepared for the weather and check appropriate websites for snow and ice conditions ahead of your visit.

-Pro tip: These are quite popular and book up quickly.
+Pro tip: These are pretty popular and book up quickly.
 In addition, there is at least one tiny home that is dog-friendly.

-This popular spot on Hood Canal has regular hotel rooms, but also cottages with kitchens that are easy places to stay for families because you can also get takeout here too.
+This popular spot on Hood Canal has regular hotel rooms but also cottages with kitchens that are easy places to stay for families because you can also get takeout here.